tari-project/rfcs/src/RFC-0190_Mempool.md

 The maximum storage capacity used for storing unconfirmed transactions by the Mempool and each of its component pools can be configured.
-When a new transaction is received and the storage capacity limit is reached, then transactions are prioritized by their respective lifetime and the sum of fees of all UTXOs contained.
+When a new transaction is received and the storage capacity limit is reached, then transactions are prioritized by ordering their total `fee per gram` of all UTXOs used and transaction age, in that order.
 The transactions of the least priority are discarded to make room for higher priority transactions.

 The transaction priority metric has the following behavior: